ioBrokerTranslator/doc/README.md

 General information is found in this file, admins need to look [here](./admin.md) as well.

+If you want to help translating ioBroker, please have a look [here](./translate.md).

 ## Request an adapter to be added to Weblate

 If you wish your adapter translations to be managed by Weblate, please ensure the following prerequisites are met and follow the instructions below.